Newcastle Meditation Centre, Newcastle - Online Zoom Meeting

 Science is pointing to the fact that trauma is held in all cells of the body and must be released by the body for complete healing to occur.
-Talking therapy is only part of the picture and mindful body-based approaches like Trauma-Sensitive Yoga are vital part of the healing journey.
+Talking therapy is only part of the picture and mindful body-based approaches like Trauma-Sensitive Yoga can be a vital part of the healing journey.

-The foundation for this Yoga & Mindfulness course is exploring safety in our body-mind.
+The foundation for this Yoga & Mindfulness course is carefully exploring safety in our body-mind.
 This is a useful skill set that we can use in our daily life to help us to sleep, rest, connect with others and find more joy in life.

 There is no one size fits all way for healing so the course offers choices within the practice as we learn skills of self-regulation and resilience building through the possibilities of moving, sound, breathing and relaxation.

 As we begin to attune to the ways that work for us, we can make better choices to begin to re-wire our nervous system.
 This tending and befriending gradually opens the door to a sense of self-empowerment.